legumeinfo/datastore-specifications/annotations/README.md

 Note that all fasta files should be bgzipped and faidx indexed.
 Note that "primaryTranscript" files may be absent if the given annotation set does not represent splicing variants.

+Note that although the GFF3 specification does not require that every feature have an ID attribute specified, this is required for any gff3 to be loaded into Intermine.
+IDs typically follow the convention _gensp.strain.gnmVERSION.annVERSION.ORIGINAL_NAME_ although if no ORIGINAL_NAME is supplied, we will generate an ID by appending type and sequential count to the ID of the Parent feature (if any).